-97 'Iussi sunt itaque proceres omnes, preter curie familiares, in partem secedere, super hiis que adversus comitem dicta fuerant iudicialem sententiam prolaturi.
-Erant autem hii qui ad iudicium faciendum surrexerant: Boamundus Monopolis comes, Robertus de Lauro comes Casertinus, Rogerius eius filius Tricarici comes, Rogerius comes Avellini, Symon comes Sangrensis, Rogerius comes Giracii, Rogerius Tironensis magistar comestabulus.
-Elovius Camerotensis, index quoque Tarentinus et Abdengas.
+&lt;sup>97 "Iussi sunt itaque proceres omnes, preter curie familiares, in partem secedere, super hiis que adversus comitem dicta fuerant iudicialem sententiam prolaturi.
+Erant autem hii qui ad iudicium faciendum surrexerant: Boamundus Monopolis comes, Robertus de Lauro comes Casertinus, Rogerius eius filius Tricarici comes, Rogerius comes Avellini, Symon comes Sangrensis, Rogerius comes Giracii, Rogerius Tironensis magister comestabulus, Florius Camerotensis, iudex quoque Tarentinus et Abdenago Hannibalis filius, qui magistri erant iusticiarii."
+Falcandus, pp. 280-81.

-98 Codice diplomatico del regno di Carlo I. e II. d'Angiò, ed. by Giuseppe Del Giudice (Naples: Stamperia della Regia Università, 1869), App.
-1, no 27 pp. liii-lviii, at lv.
+&lt;sup>98 Codice diplomatico del regno di Carlo I. e II. d'Angiò, ed.
+Giuseppe Del Giudice (Naples: Stamperia della Regia Università, 1869), App.
+1, no. 27 pp. liii-lviii, at lv.

-99 Cava, Arca xxxiv.91, ed. in Loud, 'New Evidence', pp. 408-10.
+Cava, Arca xxxiv.91, ed. in Loud, "New Evidence," pp. 408-10.

-of Arcis, the scope of the title and its potential field of action vary greatly.
+Gilbert of Balvano, to lesser tenants such as Angoth of Arcis, the scope of the title and its potential field of action vary greatly.
 Consequently, it seems rather unlikely that such disparate social actors, having thus non-equivalent social positions, would have shared the same administrative position.
 The overlapping of different social functions for the same individual does not necessarily imply an institutional correspondence.
 Hence, I have argued here that distinguishing a iustitiarius from a comestabulus, and a comestabulia from any sort of defined or fixed circuit offers a more adequate way of defining these concepts.
-Instead of approaching the Quaternus' constables as holders of a pre-established office bound to the administration of justice, one should consider how it appears from the attested activities of the titles' bearers: a specific military function for social and contingent mobilisation, exercised by local barons by direct appointment from the royal administration.
+Instead of approaching the Quaternus's constables as holders of a pre-established office bound to the administration of justice, one should describe the office based on the attested activities of the title's bearers: a specific military function for social and contingent mobilization, exercised by local barons by direct appointment from the royal administration.

-Just as the idea of contrasting social positions argues against the idea of a common and defined social class from which these functionaries might have been drawn, this also suggests the existence, at least, of an equivalent social linkage.
-In their capacity as leaders of armed and equipped soldiers, both the counts and the lesser barons who acted as royal officials were mediating commanders who played a role in the organisation of the kingdom's armed forces scattered across the mainland.
+Just as the idea of contrasting social positions argues against the idea of a common and defined social class from which these functionaries might have been drawn, it also suggests the existence, at least, of an equivalent social linkage.
+In their capacity as leaders of armed and equipped soldiers, both the counts and the lesser barons who acted as royal officials were mediating commanders who played a role in the organization of the kingdom's armed forces scattered across the mainland.
 As military commanders, the royal comestabuli appear to have acted as social brokers who responded to the different local arrangements of their communities.
 In this way, the border regions such as the northern territories of the Terra di Lavoro and the Capitanata would have required an entirely different network for drafting the military levy than the local tenants in the Terra di Bari and the former principality of Salerno, although the function would have been the same.
-Therefore, the royal comestabulia must not have referred to the military counterpart of the judicial circuits, but to the different social groupings from which the information for the record of the general levy originated, without deliberate and vertical planning of territorial divisions.
-To conclude, the royal constables were an alternative to the deployment and mobilisation of the continental armed forces, in that their military position extrapolated the social brokerage of the counts, without creating more territorial overlords and without expanding the comital rank of the kingdom's aristocracy.
+Therefore, the royal comestabulia must have referred not to the military counterpart of the judicial circuits, but to the different social groupings from which the information for the record of the general levy originated, without deliberate and vertical planning of territorial divisions.
+To conclude, the royal constables were an alternative to the deployment and mobilization of the continental armed forces, in that their military position extrapolated the social brokerage of the counts, without creating more territorial overlords and without expanding the comital rank of the kingdom's aristocracy.